-For the past year, the Instruction Section's (IS) Policy Committee has been charged with updating the "Guidelines for Instruction Programs in Academic Libraries."
+For the past two years, the Instruction Section's (IS) Policy Committee has been charged with updating the "Guidelines for instruction programs in academic libraries."
 This process involved discussions on the purpose of the document and the intended audience.
-When the guidelines were originally written in 1996 the "Information Literacy Competency Standards for Higher Education" had not been revised and the "National Information Literacy Institute's Best Practices in Information Literacy" had not been created.
+When the guidelines were originally written in 1996, the "Information Literacy competency standards for higher education" had not been revised and the "Characteristics of programs of information literacy that illustrate best practices: A guideline" had not been created.